 • If you don’t have time to do the class, you can still pop to Perché No! which is situated on Via dei Tavolini.

-• The Florence Food Tour and Gelato-Making Class costs €299 for two people.
+• The Florence Food Tour and Gelato-Making Class cost €299 for two people.

 Absolutely.
 While really small children may find it tiring walking the Florentine streets (just make sure you bring your buggy) there is much to explore with children, as the Livitaly Tours that we experienced illustrated.
 There are plenty of child-friendly activities and museums including the Il Bargello museum which is set inside a small castle, as well as an abundance of pizza parlours… Pizza and gelato – a winning formula for any age, don’t you think?